2022 FIFA World Cup Group D: Matches

+Matches took place from 22 to 30 November 2022.
 All times listed are local, AST (UTC+3).

 Denmark vs Tunisia

 The teams had faced each other twice, most recently in 2002, a 2–1 win for Denmark in a friendly game.

 Denmark were not able to capitalize in their opening game, with Andreas Cornelius heading onto the post in the 70th minute.
 Although Tunisia failed to score themselves, midfielder Aïssa Laïdouni earned the Man of the Match award for his defensive heroics.